saymrwulf/stable-baselines3/notes.md

-2021-11-10T03:39:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2021-11-10T04:34:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2021-11-26T19:22:00 - Implementing approach from a new paper read last night (stable-baselines3)
+2021-11-10T03:39:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2021-11-10T04:34:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2021-11-26T19:22:00 - Implementing approach from a new paper read last night (stable-baselines3) 2021-11-26T20:16:00 - Minor doc updates: linking to article on quantization (stable-baselines3)